apache/datafusion/datafusion/sqllogictest/README.md

 directory `test_files/scratch/copy`.

-Tests that need to write temporary files should write (only) to this directory to ensure they do not interfere with other concurrently running tests.
+Tests that need to write temporary files should write (only) to this directory to ensure they do not interfere with others concurrently running tests.

 #### `.slt` file format